Oil prices slump as virus-related demand concerns resurface

 The Fed said U.S. unemployment was set to reach 9.3% at the end of 2020 and it would take years to fall back, while interest rates were expected to stay near zero at least through next year.

-On the supply side, U.S. crude inventories rose unexpectedly by 5.7 million barrels last week to a record high at 538.1 million barrels, government data showed on Wednesday.
+If demand does not recover, U.S. refiners and shippers will find themselves with further excess supply.
+U.S. crude inventories rose unexpectedly by 5.7 million barrels last week to a record 538.1 million barrels, largely built on Gulf Coast imports from Saudi Arabia, government data showed on Wednesday.
 [EIA/S]

-It also showed U.S. gasoline stockpiles grew more than expected to 258.7 million barrels.
+U.S. gasoline stockpiles also grew more than expected to 258.7 million barrels.
 Distillate inventories, which include diesel and heating oil, rose by 1.6 million barrels, although the increase was smaller than in previous weeks.

+Traders also noted weak compliance with the deal reached by the Organization of the Petroleum Exporting Countries, Russia and other producers, a group known as OPEC+, to cut about 10% of global supply.
+That deal was extended through July over the weekend.

+Some OPEC+ countries, including Iraq and Nigeria, have not complied with a supply cut pact by the group.
+Nigeria exceeded its quota for production cuts under the deal by a little less than 100,000 barrels per day (bpd) in May, the head of the Nigerian National Petroleum Corporation Mele Kyari said on Wednesday.

 Reporting by Stephanie Kelly in New York; additional reporting by Shadia Nasralla in London, Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Marguerita Choy and Emelia Sithole-Matarise